mtolly/onyx/haskell/README.md

     * Audio files must be named according to PS/CH conventions.

   * Magma (v1 or v2) projects (.rbproj)

+  * Guitar Hero II (or Guitar Hero Encore: Rocks the 80s) (PS2)

+    * Extract the `.iso` contents, and then import either `GEN` or `MAIN.HDR`.

+  * DTXMania (DrumMania / GuitarFreaks) simfiles (.dtx/.gda)

+    * XG features (5-fret guitar/bass, extra drum pads) are supported.
+    * Drums are translated to Pro Drums as well as Phase Shift Real Drums.
+    * Keysounded audio is rendered to stem files.

 ## Batch Mode